LinShiwei/RingProgressView/README.md

 # RingProgressView

-An view for showing progress.
+An ring view for showing progress.
+Like UIProgressView.

 ## Quick Look